xts2002/demo-ci/README.md

 git clone https://github.com/<USER>/demo-ci.git
 ```

-Next, copy the code below to a file called `.github/workflows/actions.yaml` (do not forget the *dot* at the beginning).
+Next, go to the folder `.github/workflows/` (the **dot** at the begging means it is invisible on Unix/Mac, so use the GitHub web interface), and rename the empty file to `actions.yaml`.
+Add the content below to the `actions.yaml` file

 ```yaml
 name: Github CI